Tags: baking, Basil, Chevre, Chibes, Chili Flakes, Dough, flatbread, garlic, goat cheese, Herbs, Lemon, Parsley, Pide

-I opened the door slowly, practically plastering my wet hair over my swollen nose and greenish, wan skin.
+I opened the door slowly, practically plastering my wet hair over my swollen nose and greenish, pale skin.

 Stop it, Lisa…you shouldn’t care how you look, he’s just a friend.

 There he stood with a container of chicken soup in one hand, a flower in the other, wearing a tight, beige V-neck sweater and perfectly worn jeans, which showcased his well-muscled, hockey player thighs and………..flip-flops.

 I found the flip-flops, coupled with his sweater and jeans, incredibly endearing.
 His upper body was also tight and muscled – but not in any kind of steroidal ‘Schwarzenegger’ way, just a nice, fit way.
 This guy was an athlete, a well- chiseled athlete..a manly man in every sense of the word.

 Don’t get me wrong, Dreamboat had a great body, but when one is an athlete who practices and works out every day, there’s not an inch that can be pinched.
-I could sense a 6-pack beneath his sweater.
-Dreamboat had a slight 6-pack, but two beers were missing.
-A 4-pack, I guess.
+I could almost see the outline of a six-pack beneath his sweater.
+Dreamboat had a slight six-pack, but two beers were missing.
+A four-pack, I guess.

 He immediately commented on my wet hair and scolded me gently, asking where he could find a towel.
-When I showed him..he draped it over my head and started ruffling it through my hair…drying it as best as he could..while I sat on a tall kitchen chair.
+When I showed him..he grabbed one and draped it over my head and then started ruffling it through my hair, drying it as best as he could, while I sat on a tall kitchen chair.
 I felt like I was at the salon.

-“You have a bad cold, Lisa, this is going to make it worse..you didn’t have to shower for me, silly.”
+“You have a bad cold, this is going to make it worse..you didn’t have to shower for me, silly.”
 He said, ruffling the towel like my father used to when I was a kid, after my Mom released me to him post bath.